Nurmijärvi: Education

 In terms of basic education, Nurmijärvi has 17 primary schools (one for Swedish-speaking people), two comprehensive schools and one special education school.
 In terms of secondary education, Nurmijärvi has three secondary schools: Nurmijärvi Joint School (Nurmijärven yhteiskoulu) in the church village, Rajamäki High School (Rajamäen lukio) in Rajamäki and Arkadia Joint Lyceum (Arkadian yhteislyseo) in Klaukkala.
 The latter high school is private, the others are run by the municipality of Nurmijärvi.
 In addition, there is one of the campuses of Keuda, a consortium of vocational schools that provides vocational training, along the Lopentie in the village of Perttula.

-Others

-Near the municipal center along the Tampere Highway, there is Myllykukko, known as a place for refueling and eating, and its services include Hesburger and Subway restaurants, among others.
-The only hotel in the municipality for tourists, Hotel Kiljava, is located in the village of Kiljava.
+The oldest still-operating school in the municipality is located in the village of Uotila since 1875.

-In 2021, the Bowling Corner & Billiard leisure venue was opened in the Nurmijärvi center, where people can go bowling and play billiards.

 Culture

 Nurmijärvi is best known as the birthplace of Finland's national author, Aleksis Kivi.
 The coat of arms of municipality refers to his most famous literal work, Seitsemän veljestä (literally translated "the seven brothers") from 1870.
 Every year, the municipality hosts the Kivi Festival (Kivi-juhlat), the main venue of which is the Taaborinvuori museum area next to Aleksis Kivi's birthplace.
 On January 29, 2020, Nurmijärvi declared itself officially the Capital of Aleksis Kivi.

 In the town center of Nurmijärvi is the small cinema Kino Juha, which has been in use since 1958 and is the size of only one hall.
+In Klaukkala, there is a multipurpose building Monikko, where many kinds of events are organized, such as concerts or other live events.

 The title bird of Nurmijärvi is the black woodpecker (Dryocopus Martinus), the title animal is the European badger (Meles meles) and the title plant is the male fern (Dryopteris filix-mas).